SamsonAmos/How_to_build_a_seed_marketplace_with_celo_and_javascript/README.md

 After starting the server we need to open the celo-boilerplate-web-dapp folder which is the root folder in our IDE, in our case, the VSCode IDE.

-## The HTML part of the Dapp
+### Editing the `index.html` file:

 In the next step of the tutorial, you will begin building the foundation of your decentralized application (dApp) using HTML.
+You can get the `index.html` file at the public folder.

-To do this we need to go to the root directory of our project and find the `src` folder,  open the folder, and click on the `index.html` file in our IDE.
-Clear all that is written and type this:
+Next we will be defining our HTML document tags and `meta` tags.

 ```html
 <!DOCTYPE html>